 - Exemplary firms that are already demonstrating a commitment to gender equality and are influencing social norms

 Critical to SEAF’s GLI strategy is our Gender Equality Scorecard GES© – a screening tool that assesses our portfolio companies based on their level of demonstrated gender equality.
 GES© also helps to identify opportunities to build value within these companies by shaping gender equality in their leadership and workforce policies.
 Their score, therefore, can be tracked and improved over the investment hold period through technical assistance, thus ensuring the sustainability of SEAF’s value creation work even after our exit.
+The GES Manual provides guidance on how to use the tool.

 How does SEAF encourage more mainstream businesses and investors to join the gender lens ecosystem?